Cyient Limited (NSE: CYIENT) Q3 2026 Earnings Call dated Jan. 22, 2026

 Sukamal Banerjee

-So Shardab, we are not disclosing that number as we have talked about, but to give you some color, the growth was led by connectivity and utilities also had a solid performance.
-Performance.
+So Shradha, we are not disclosing that number as we have talked about.
+But to give you some color, the growth was led by connectivity and utilities also had a solid performance.

 Okay.
-And because I suspect that there was some project rundown that is expected in utility, in utilities in this quarter.
-So are we behind that?
-Yeah, so despite that we had a.
+And because I suspect that there was some project ramp down that is expected in utilities in this quarter.
+So are we behind that — so despite that, we had.

 Sukamal Banerjee